chrispk-com/staging-chrispk-com/_posts/2019-10-31-za-johannesberg.markdown

 {% include print_album_image.html album_index=7 %}

-As I was leaving Bakubung Bush Lodge that afternoon a solitary elephant was making it's way across the park.
+As I was leaving Bakubung Bush Lodge that afternoon, a solitary elephant was making it's way across the park.
 In that moment I had a strong sense of connection with the importance of wildlife reserves, like Pilanesberg National Park, and the extreme vulnerability of the animals that were being protected by them.

 {% include print_album_image.html album_index=8 %}